jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Later kings still didn't learn.
 Even more distanced from the frontline inside their palaces, banquets and balls, their heads filled with different gremlins that said the rules are just, good, and will never end.
 France, Spain, Russia had country wide banktrupcies, food shortages, and revolutions, and it didn't matter.
 The ultimate gremlin is isolation from the frontline.
 Many more Darth Kings faced the chopping block with the voice of God calling them martyrs.

-So why did you think Darth Blockbuster would ever let Obi-Wan go?
+So why did you think Darth Blockbuster would ever let Le-Marius go?

-# OBI-WAN FIGHTS
+# Le-Marius Fights

 The battle scene.
-I Obi-Wan face Darth Blockbuster.
+I Le-Marius face Darth Blockbuster.
 He stares back with hate.
 I'm still bound.
 He could strike me down.
-Instead he lifts his finger, and my cuffs release.
+Instead he lifts his finger, and releases my cuffs.

 My lightsabre is on a table.
 I grab it.
 Turn it on.
 He does too.
-The light of both hum together, a nice tune that foretells violence.
+The lights of both hum together, a nice tune that foretells violence.

-He didn't he strike me down because he wants to prove something.
-Skywalker and I were making good points.
-Darth Blockbuster needs people to follow his rules, and no better way than for them to see him the hero, and his rules as just.
+Darth Blockbuster needs to prove something.
+Because we were making good points Stargazer and Darth Blockbuster needs people to follow his rules, and no better way than for them to see him the hero.
 Hero's don't murder, they avenge wrong doing.
 I must die in open combat inside a court of the rules.

 So I fight the Sith lord.
 We jump up and down.
 Slice left and right.
 Slash, kick, punch; we're beating each other bloody.
+Neither is reaching for salvation.
 Nothing divides our powers.
-Neither is reaching for salvation.
 We both have the same tools.

-And that's been the problem all along Skywalker.
+And that's been the problem, the only problem, all along Stargazer.

+## The Problem

 I mentioned this several times.
+I tried to give hints to make this a "logical surprise".
+Hopefully it worked.

-This battle between protagonists and antagonists is ages old.
+The battle between protagonists and antagonists is as old as the story of civilization.
 It was fought when we invented swords, bows and arrows, the printing press, muskets, telescopes, rifles, microscopes, anti-virals, the internet...
-Like clockwork, whenever we create a new tool, the Sith fight to retain power, the Jedi fight to distribute it.
+Like clockwork, whenever we create a new tool, the Sith fight to retain old power and the Jedi fight to distribute it.
 When the former wins, the people's cyborgology stays the same.
-If the latter wins, the people upgrade their powers to solve frontline problems better.
+If the latter wins, the people upgrade their powers and evolve life on Earth.

-Galileo, John Locke, Oliver Cromwell, Jean-Jacques Rousseau, George Washington, Frederick Douglas and so many other great people and armies have fought the Sith.
+Galileo, Thomas Hobbes, Friar Bruno, John Locke, Oliver Cromwell, Jean-Jacques Rousseau, George Washington, Frederick Douglas and so many other great people and armies have fought the Sith.
 Yet the Sith keep coming back.
-It's too easy for them to take control of society's rule book and but the extra's back in the matrix of bad stories and bad rules.
+It's too easy for them to take control of society's rule book and put society in a matrix of bad stories with bad rules.

-The Sith's frequent victories mean the line between old and imagined new societies gets wide.
-We follow the Sith's rules out of fear of his Death Star.
-Yet evolution still keeps us adapting.
-Which means we keep fighitng the same fight.
-To distribute the power of new tools.
-No matter how hard it's going to be.
+But the majic of Techvolution still calls us forward, and we keep fighitng the same fight to distribute the power of new tools.
+But, when will it end?

-PICTURE

-## LIFE STAR OVER EGGSHELLS
+When we use a rule book no one can corrupt.

+## No More Eggshells

-When someone has their own version of reality, we call it a mental illness.
-Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with their unique version of right and wrong.
-The lesson is when Techvolution is held back, and society gets more out of whack, the Sith and Jedi are walking on egg shells with each other.
-Compromise is impossible.
+When someone has their own version of reality, a totally unique perspective, we call them nuts.
+Dealing with this person is said to be like "walking on eggshells", because it's very hard to socialize with their singular version of right and wrong.
+The lesson is, the Sith and Jedi are always walking on egg shells with each other.
+We fight wars over it-mostly ridicules ones; "therefore I tell you that I am the Martyr of the people."

+Don't laugh, we fight over VCRs, CDs, and repair laptops.
+All episodes of walking on eggshells.

-Techvolution only works when everyone, like in Nature, seemingless drops bad tools for new better ones.
+Techvolution only works when everyone seemingless drops bad tools for better ones.
+No biological lifeforms every walk on eggsheels.
+It's why we have to keep them in cages.
+They miss the rationality of Nature.

-Thus, it was never my goal to defeat _this_ Death Star or _this_ Sith Lord.
-We walked about Rousseau, Darth King, not because it will help us beat Darth Blockbuster, but to realize we can never beat the Sith.
-For as long as our civilization uses a human created rule book, killing one king, only lets another take his place.
-We can never wake the extras up to every Sith lord.
+Thus, it was never my goal to defeat Darth Blockbuster and _this_ Death Star.
+We talked about Rousseau and Darth King to realize we can never beat the Sith.
+For as long as our civilization uses a human created rule book for its politics and economics, killing one king only awaits the formation of another.

-To truly win, we must create a better tool that replaces the Death Star.
-One that continually enforces our natural evolution.
+To truly win, we mustn't destroy the Death Star, but replace it.
+We need a new rule book that continually enforces our natural evolution.
 Where the only rule is natural selection.

-That's what I wanted to teach you Skywalker.
-To use the battles of good and evil in history, to understand Techvolution, to not only make it a ruling philosophy, but to make a tool that will keep it in power and forever kill the Sith.
+That's what I wanted to teach you Stargazer.
+To make this tool that will forever kill the Sith.
+It's only possible because of digital tools.

+## The End

+It's on your shoulders Stargazer.

-And now I look at you and see not the kid asking about the rebellion of the mind, but the kid who will forever win the rebellion against the Death Star with our very own tool.
-The opposite of the Death Star.
-An uncorruptable rule book, governed by Nature and Techvolution.
+Don't worry.
+I look at you and see not a kid, but the man who will forever win the war against the Sith, with an uncorruptable rule book, where no human can write the rules.
+Where the only rule is natural selection.
 The Life Star.

+You have questions.
+Big ones.
+Every journey starts and ends with one footstep.
+You know what the Life Star is.
 You can build it.
+And I can't be there for you.

-I can't.
-It can't be made by old heroes, but only the extras, and the freedom and demand to majically connect with any tool they want.
-It's the ultimate revolution.
+The future can't be made by old war torn heroes sick and embittered by old philosopies, but only new ones who demand to majically connect with any tool they want.
+The Life Star is the ultimate revolution because it's the last revolution.

-So I lift my sword, and smile.
-I smile at eternal rest.
-Because the Jedi will no longer face down the Sith.
-It's the extras job now, so make a tool that will forever kill them.
+So I lift my sword, and smile my eternal rest.
+I know the new Jedi will no longer face down the Sith, instead they'll fight to expose the rules of Nature with their Life Star.

-So I raise my sword, and Darth Blockbuster, the ignorance protagonist of a dead ruling philosophy, strikes me down.I did happy.
+I'm still smiling as Darth Blockbuster, the ignorant protagonist of a dead ruling philosophy, strikes me down.
+I die happy.
 Because you know the lesson.
 The person who holds the tools wins.
-Build the Life Star and you'll never face a Sith Lord again.
-The Life Star, it's life with perpetual democracy.
+Build the Life Star and you'll never face a Sith lord again.
+The Life Star, it's life with perpetual democracy, and perpetual profit.

-PICTURE, LIKE DOUGLASS' BUT WITH LIGHTSTAR AND A BLANK HEIRARCHY

-* and civilization story gets a big upgrade.
-We need to change our ruling philosophy to take advantage of digital tools.
-Only you can make it happen.
-That doesn't mean we replace red / blue, it means we disable the Sith from every coming back.
-* People will never stop following the rules.
-Anarchy doesn't work.
-The key to victory is changing the source of the rule book, from human rules, to Nature's.
-Just like science did.
-* the way to fight back against human rules/philosophies, is not to have a philosphical argugment of "better", simply track resources like in Nature. ex. how many laptops are totally replaced, rather then repaired, because repairability is so hard. and factor in this number/cost when buying/insuring the tool.
-* Rossman, think of neighbors as my source of help, not my source of competition. we have to know each other's "business" to have each other's back.
-Fight back with Life Star knowledge is power, not only regulation battles.
-* With Techvolution, you won’t fight political battles with bristol boards or painted faces.
-You’ll economically exercise your right to vote, by deciding which tools best solve your problem at home, work, and play.
-Unlike me, you’ll never need to deal with any gatekeepers, because you won’t have to knock at anyone’s door asking permission to do what’s best for you.
-Only nature's rules will end the gatekeepers.